andrewtaiye/pokedex/README.md

 Inspiration for this project is drawn from [the official Pokédex website in Singapore](https://sg.portal-pokemon.com/play/pokedex).

+## List of Screens

+A list of screens and their descriptions are included below.

+1. **Splash Screen**

+   The Splash Screen serves as the landing page for the application.
+Visually, it only contains the Pokémon logo as a button to navigate to the Home Screen.
+Behind the scenes, the Splash Screen serves as a delay before the user reaches the Home Screen as the `GET` query is running to fetch the initial batch of Pokémon to display on the Home Screen.
+This is to ensure that once the user navigates to the Home Screen, they do not have to wait for the first batch of Pokémon to load in.

+2. **Home Screen**

 ## List of Features

 Displayed below is a list of features implemented in the project.